Low cost cremations in Los Angeles

 What if the deceased is in Los Angeles County Morgue?

-If the coroner has collected the body from the place of death, you will need to pay the transportation fee.
-These fees vary depending on which county you are in.
-This fee can significantly add to your overall basic cremation cost, so you must be aware of this.
-Your funeral director will need to pay this fee to collect the body from the coroner’s facility.
+This fee can significantly add to your overall basic cremation cost, so you must know this.
+Your funeral director must pay this fee to collect the body from the coroner’s facility.
 These fees are:

 Los Angeles County $200 – Riverside County $320 – San Bernardino County $250 -Orange County $318 – Ventura County CALL